shadichy/systemback-archlinux/README.md

 ## Note

-> Build successful, installable, but unable to run yet
+> Build successful, installable, but some features may not work

 ## Jobs to to